datapane/datapane/public-docs/docs/tutorials/automation/index.md

 **Trigger by Github UI**

-{% hint style="info" %}
+!!! info

     For more information, see GH [docs](https://docs.github.com/en/free-pro-team@latest/actions/managing-workflow-runs/manually-running-a-workflow#running-a-workflow-on-github) for running a parameterised datapane workflow using the GH Action UI.
-{% endhint %}

 GitHub's action UI provides an interface for running your action with parameters.&#x20;

 **Trigger by API/Webhook**

-{% hint style="info" %}
+!!! info

     For more information, see GitHub [docs](https://docs.github.com/en/free-pro-team@latest/rest/reference/actions#create-a-workflow-dispatch-event) for running a parameterised datapane workflow via an API Call.
-{% endhint %}

 To trigger your report generation through an API, you need to send a POST request to `/repos/{owner}/{repo}/actions/workflows/{workflow_name}/dispatches`.
 For instance, for a repo called `acme/reporting`, with a workflow as above called `financial_report` you could trigger it as follows: